ludwigheymbeeck/laravel-advert/readme.md

 # Laravel Advert
 Simple package that helps add advert to Laravel 5 websites.
 What is more it allows to see every advert clicks and views count for some statistics.

+## CHANGES
+changed in order to facilitate multi-to-multi ads for eyesmart by PlanetVA

 ### Installation
 First require package with composer:
 ```sh